Endometriosis

 Sexual health

-Many men, women, and transgender people are embarrassed to talk about sexual health problems and are not sure where to get help.
+Many people are embarrassed to talk about sexual health problems and are not sure where to get help.
 Problems such as pain around the genitals, not being able to have sex or having pain during sex, experiencing trouble getting aroused or issues with orgasms are common problems and maybe helped with specific physiotherapy.

 Parkinson’s disease